Defence Re-Election

 • Defence Re-Election to Provincial Court (< 61 days): Time and Date Calculator - to calculate the due date, input the date of the order for committal and add 60 days to ensure less than 61 clear days notice.

-• Defence Re-Election to Supreme Court (60 days): Time and Date Calculator - to calculate the due date, input first day of trial and subtract 61 days to ensure 60 clear days notice.
+• Defence Re-Election to Supreme Court (60 days): Time and Date Calculator - to calculate the due date, input the first day of trial and subtract 61 days to ensure 60 clear days notice.